The Polar Project

 The Polar Project is being carried out by Agathe Simon in collaboration with the Argentine Ministry of Culture, the Atka Association, the Cité Internationale des Arts (Paris), the French Institutes of Argentina and Sweden, the Swedish Arts Grants Committee, the Visby International Centre for Composers and the Russian State Arctic & Antarctic Museum.

-The Polar Project is a tribute to the famous French-Argentine novelist Gabriela Conti (1974-2010) – who never existed.
-A legendary figure of early 21st century literature, the first woman of Argentine nationality to reach the South Pole, Gabriela Conti was invented by Agathe Simon, who ensured the socio-historical likelihood of her imaginary character with several experts: journalists, scientists, writers, architects, antique dealers, etc.
+The Polar Project is a tribute to the famous French-Argentine novelist Gabriela Conti (1974-2010).
+A legendary figure of early 21st century literature, she’s the first woman of Argentine nationality to reach the South Pole.

-The Polar Project also includes the posthumous novel by Gabriela Conti (prefaced by Professor Hervé Le Corre, a specialist in Latin American literature at the ‘Sorbonne-Nouvelle University’); a radio play on France Culture (France’s number one Cultural radio station); lectures-performances; as well as online micro-narratives, which help spread the fiction on recognized websites (France Culture, Facebook), and via the blog of Cecilia Conti, the novelist’s sister.
+The Polar Project also includes the posthumous novel by Gabriela Conti (prefaced by Professor Hervé Le Corre, a specialist in Latin American literature at the ‘Sorbonne-Nouvelle University’); a radio play on France Culture (France’s number one Cultural radio station); lectures-performances; as well as online micro-narratives.

 The Polar Project has been realized in collaboration with the Argentine Ministry of Culture, the Atka Association, the ‘Cité Internationale des Arts’, the French Institutes of Argentina and Sweden, the Swedish Arts Grants Committee, the Visby International Centre for Composers, and the Arctic and Antarctic Museum in Saint Petersburg, Russia.